jhallen/joe-editor/docs/man.md

 particular edit session, you can hit __^C__ to exit the editor without saving them.

-If you edit a file and save the changes, a "backup" copy of that file is created in the current directory, with a ~ appended to the name, which contains the original version of the file.
+If you edit a file and save the changes, a backup copy of that file is created in the current directory, with a __~__ appended to the name, which contains the original version of the file.

 ## File operations